github4ak/prashnottar/README.md

 - Copy these two files to the scoring_program folder

 To run on termial (from the scoring_program folder) - `perl .\score-answers.pl .\my_custom_list.response .\my_custom_list.answers`

+- Moved to Ubuntu, as working with spaCy and NLTK packages in windows was getting difficult.